Puozaa Mathias Asuma

-Puozaa Mathias Asuma is a Ghanaian politician and member of the 6th Parliament of the 4th Republic of Ghana representing Daffiama/Bussie/Issa constituency of Upper West Region of Ghana.
+Puozaa Mathias Asuma was a Ghanaian politician and member of the 6th Parliament of the 4th Republic of Ghana representing Daffiama/Bussie/Issa constituency of Upper West Region of Ghana.

 Early life and education

 Asuma was born on 10 January 1948.
-He is an indegene of Touri-Daffiama, a town in the Upper West Region of Ghana.
-He is an alumnus of University of Edinburgh, Scotland where he obtained his Master of Science degree in Community Education.
+He is an indegene of Tuori-Daffiama, a town in the Upper West Region of Ghana.
+He was an alumnus of University of Edinburgh, Scotland where he obtained his Master of Science degree in Community Education.

 Personal life

-Asuma is married with five children.
+Asuma was married with five children.
 He is a Catholic Christian.